Document Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Prepare image inputs first #
+Prepare each image before combining #

-Order pages intentionally #
+Order pages intentionally before generating #

-Optimize for submission portals #
+Optimize for submission portals and size limits #

-Quality checks before sharing #
+Quality checks before sharing the final PDF #

 FAQ